chmouel/snazy/README.md

 [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format
 strings.

-* If you want to skip showing some lines you can have one (or multiple of them) with the flag `-S/--skip-line-regexp`.
-When it matches the word or regexp in this value it will simply skip the line.
-You can have multiple flags to skip multiple lines.
+* If you want to skip showing some lines you can specify the flag `-S/--skip-line-regexp`.
+When it matches the word or regexp in this value it will simply skipping printing the line.
+You can have multiple flags if you want to skip multiple lines.

 * You can do your own field matching with the `-k/--json-keys` flag, you need to pass the fields `msg`, `level` and `ts`.
   The fields target a key in a json payload specified as [JSON Object notation](https://www.rfc-editor.org/rfc/rfc6901).
 The description of the fileds are: